mitchpaulus/neobem/doc/tutorials.md

 ## Tutorial 4: Introducing Logic

-If we want to have a Turing complete programming language, we need branching ability - which we accomplish in `bemp` using *if expressions*.
+If we want to have a Turing complete programming language, we need branching ability - which we accomplish in Neobem using *if expressions*.

 Notice how I called it an *expression*.
 Like everything else, our